Tobi Kahn: Work

 Kahn also creates ceremonial objects (Judaica).
 A practice which began as a private one, creating objects for his family, he began to include his ritual art in exhibitions in the late 1990s.
 Kahn's work "blur[s] the lines between spiritual and secular, between fine art and decorative object."

 Kahn's creative practice also includes the creation of sacred spaces including a nondenominational contemplative space, an installation to reflect on the tenth anniversary of September 11, and specifically Jewish spaces as well as ceremonial and liturgical art.

 Before the early 1990s, Kahn was known mainly for his painting.
 In 1993, he received his first commission for a large-scale sculpture.
-"SHALEV" was commissed by Jane Owen and the Robert Lee Blaffer Trust for New Harmony, Indiana.
+"SHALEV" was commissioned by Jane Owen and the Robert Lee Blaffer Trust for New Harmony, Indiana.

 Exhibitions and public commissions

+In 2024, ALOMH, Sculptural Outdoor Installation for Jefferson Hospital’s Honickman Center, Philadelphia, PA.

+In 2024, Memory & Inheritance: Paintings and Ceremonial Objects by Tobi Kahn, The Museum at Eldridge Street, NY (catalogue).

+In 2022, Elemental: A Decade of Paintings by Tobi Kahn, PAC/MoCA, Long Island, NY (catalogue).

+In 2022, Tobi Kahn Unit: 7 Works in the Permanent Collection, The Phillips Collection, Washington, D.C.

+In 2022, FORMATION: Images of the Body-Tobi Kahn, Dadian Gallery, Henry Luce the III Center for Art and Religion, Washington, D.C. (catalogue).

+In 2022, IMKHA, a meditative installation installed in the Marlene Myerson JCC of Manhattan.
+This installation is reconfigured as a Sukkah annually.

+In 2020, an outdoor sculptural installation consisting of 5 bronzes was installed on the East Falls campus of Jefferson University, Philadelphia, PA, as well as a 3-panel painting installed in the Ronson Building on that campus.

+In 2020, a commission, YZKAR, bronze memorial lights using remaindered steel from the World Trade Center, were installed at The 9/11 Memorial Museum, NY as well as the Grey Art Museum-NYU.

-The solo exhibition, Tobi Kahn: Aura- New Paintings From Nature will be on view at Museum of Art - DeLand June 3 - August 5, 2018.
+In 2018, Tobi Kahn: Aura- New Paintings From Nature, a solo exhibition, opened at the Museum of Art - DeLand.

 In 2017, Anointed Time: Sculpture and Ceremonial Objects by Tobi Kahn was on view at The Butler Institute of American Art, Youngstown, OH.
 This exhibition involved Kahn's work from the early 1980s to 2017 and was first time his shrines, sculpture, and ceremonial art were all on view together.

-Kahn had paintings included in the group show, Golem, at the Jewish Museum Berlin September 23, 2016 to January 29, 2017.
+In 2017, Kahn had paintings included in the group show, Golem, at the Jewish Museum Berlin.

 In 2015, Reverie: Tobi Kahn, a solo show of current work opened at the Cornell Museum of Rollins College, Winter Park, FL.
 In that same year Meridian: Paintings and Ceremonial Art of Tobi Kahn was on view at the Fort Wayne Museum of Art, Indiana.

 In 2012, IMMANCE: The Art of Tobi Kahn, a solo exhibition of paintings from 1987-2012 opened at the Philadelphia Museum of Jewish Art, Philadelphia, PA.
 Another exhibition, RIFA-Sky and Water Installation, ran concurrently in Philadelphia at the National Museum of American Jewish History and had an accompanying catalogue.